currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 When two imported modules, loaded at the same time, list a provider with the same token, the second module's provider "wins".
 That's because both providers are added to the same injector.

-When Angular looks to inject a service for that token, it creates and delivers the instance created by the second provider.
+When Currin looks to inject a service for that token, it creates and delivers the instance created by the second provider.

 _Every_ class that injects this service gets the instance created by the second provider.